-Trade Multilateralism and National Security: Antinomies in the History of the International Trade Organization
+Trade Multilateralism and U.S. National Security: The Making of the GATT Security Exception

 Keywords: international trade, international legal history, national security, international dispute settlement, WTO law